LacunaSoftware/docs/docs.en-us/articles/grant-id/on-premises/settings.md

 * **X509StoreLocation**: for instances whose OS provide a Certificate Store (Windows) you may specify the Store location.
 Use `CurrentUser` for
 Azure Windows App Service or `LocalMachine` for Windows Server.
 * **SigningCertificateThumbprint**: if you've specified a store location, provide the thumbprint of the certificate that will be used to issue tokens.
 * **SigningCertificatePfxPath**: for instances whose OS does not provide a Certificate Store.
-Filesystem path to the certificate that will be used to issue tokens.
+File system path to the certificate that will be used to issue tokens.
 * **SigningCertificatePfxPassword**: for instances whose OS does not provide a Certificate Store.
 The password of the certificate that will be used to issue tokens.
-* **ProtectorKeyStorePath**: filesystem path to save data protection keys.
+* **ProtectorKeyStorePath**: file system path to save data protection keys.

 * **DisableSignUp**: disables signup during application login of all subscriptions.
 * **DisableCertificateSignUp**: disables digital certificate signup during application login of all subscriptions.